Skip to main content

 • Consider using resource indicators when available for better access control

-While each provider may have its own specific requirements, the following steps will guide you through the process of integrating the MCP inspector and MCP server with provider-specific configurations.
+While each provider may have its own specific requirements, the following steps will guide you through the process of integrating VS Code and the MCP server.

-Since Logto does not support Dynamic Client Registration yet, you will need to manually register the MCP inspector as a client in your Logto tenant:
+Since Logto does not support Dynamic Client Registration yet, you will need to manually register your MCP client (VS Code) as a third-party app in your Logto tenant:

-• Application name: Enter a name for your application, e.g., "MCP Inspector".
+• Application name: Enter a name for your application, e.g., "MCP Client".

-6. In the top card, you will see the "App ID" value.
-Copy it.
+8. In the top card, you will see the "App ID" value.
+Copy it for later use.

 Set up MCP Auth